emeka-osuagwu/sweetemoji/README.md

 #Testing
- The phpspec framework for testing is used to perform unit test on the classes.
+ The phpunit framework for testing is used to perform unit test on the classes.
 The TDD principle has been employed